Skip to main content

 ⚠️ Please note that once an offer is published, the tracking type setting cannot be changed.
 If you're not sure about what to select, choose the direct linking method.

 If you choose the direct linking method, you'll have to add a click script to your landing page and possibly another script based on your integration.
-We will talk about it more in-depth in Step 5 - Launch section.
+We will talk about it more in-depth in the Step 5: Launch section.

-The name of the landing page is shown to the user; it should indicate e.g. what the purpose of one landing page is when more than one is present.
-When only one landing page is added, it is best practice to use names like "Landing page," "Global landing page," "Main landing page," and so on.
+The name of the landing page is shown to the user; it should indicate, for example, what the purpose of one landing page is when more than one is present.
+When only one landing page is added, it is best practice to use names like "Landing page", "Global landing page", "Main landing page", and so on.

 Here we will guide you on implementing the tracking of an offer.
 On each page, a script/snippet should be present.
 There are two types of code snippets: click and conversion.

-Click tracking code needs to be placed on every page of your website where you would like to track clicks (e.g., every landing page).
+Click tracking code needs to be placed on every page of your website where you would like to track clicks (for example, every landing page).
 Make sure that it is placed in the <head> tag, ideally as high as possible.

 The conversion tracking code needs to be placed on every page where the conversion should be fired.
 There is a specific code for every conversion type you have chosen in the offer creation process.
 This code is usually placed on thank you pages and should only be run if the conversion was successful.

-*** In case a percentage number was used for a conversion type, the amount needs to be filled in for the script.
-There are more variables to use for tracking information.
-Click here: Adding a Parameter to Conversion Scripts and here Methods of Adding Data to Parameters.
+In case a percentage number was used for a conversion type, the amount needs to be filled in for the script.
+There are more variables to use for tracking information — see Adding parameters to a conversion script and Methods of adding data to parameters.

 Now you've seen all the information on how to create an offer.
 With this, you are ready to invite affiliates!
 How can you do that?
-It is simple!
-Took a look at our next article, How to add Affiliates.
+It is simple — take a look at our next article, How to add Affiliates.
 If you are interested in any other guides, visit our Help Center.